Biography, Community Involvement & Memberships

 During his tenure, Councilman Galvin has sponsored legislation creating the Arch Creek East Environmental Preserve.
 He has advocated for parks and open spaces, as well as founded the Arch Creek East Neighborhood Association and the North Miami Historical Society.

-As the City of North Miami’s first openly gay elected official, Galvin is also the longest-serving LGBTQ legislator in the state of Florida, and, according to Victory Fund, he is the second-longest-serving in America.
+As the City of North Miami’s first openly gay elected official, Galvin is also the longest-serving LGBTQ legislator in the state of Florida.